• Skip to primary navigation

 • Water - This loosens the icing up, but don't make it too runny as the icing can run off the biscuits.

-• Sprinkles - This is where you can go really wild with the Christmas biscuits and use whatever sprinkles you have.
+• Sprinkles - This is where you can go really wild with the Christmas biscuits recipe and use whatever sprinkles you have.
 Using something with green and red make it look really festive.

 Variations

-This is a pretty simple biscuits recipe, which is what we love about it, so there are not too many ways that you can adapt it.
+This is a pretty simple star biscuit recipe, which is what we love about it, so there are not too many ways that you can adapt it.
 Cinnamon is main flavour in these Christmas biscuits, but you could use ground ginger or nutmeg too, or even a mixture of the three.

-If you want to make a chocolate version of these star biscuits, then swap 50g/0.5cup of the flour for cocoa powder.
+If you want to make a chocolate version of these Christmas star biscuits, then swap 50g/0.5cup of the flour for cocoa powder.

 If you are not a fan of the cinnamon and orange flavour, then you could swap it for vanilla extract.
 You could also mix in some dried cranberries or raisins to the Christmas biscuit dough.